cs6006/cs6006.github.io/content/blog/second.md

 </center>

-and on prodding, they realized they could order yet another thing:
+and, on prodding, they realized they could order yet another thing:

 <center>